CrookedGrin/dse-test/README.md

-# Salesforce Design System Engineering Test
+# ***** Design System Engineering Test

 Hello, and welcome to our developer test!
-Thank you for considering the Salesforce Design System team for your next career opportunity.
+Thank you for considering the **** Design System team for your next career opportunity.

 ## Code Challenge Goals